 This is a reality in many companies, because they lack the right transformation tools and transformation management capabilities.
 The failed BBC Digital Transformation is one example, and thousands of others are swept under the carpets of companies who thrive on operational excellence, but discover to their cost that, transformation excellence requires a very different set of capabilities.

-“By 2018, 70% of siloed digital transformation initiatives will ultimately fail due to insufficient collaboration, integration, sourcing or project management.”
+“70% of siloed digital transformation initiatives will ultimately fail due to insufficient collaboration, integration, sourcing or project management.”

-BTM² was the world’s first holistic business transformation management methodology that provides a framework with clear phases, deliverables and corresponding methods.
+BTM² was the world's first holistic business transformation methodology that provides a framework with clear phases, deliverables and corresponding methods.
 It is a generic framework, which can be applied to different business transformation use cases, and is not specific to one business function, technology or industry.

 Four Phases of Transformation

-Nine Transformation Management Disciplines
+Business Transformation Methodology Management Disciplines